T-count and T-depth of any multi-qubit unitary: Introduction

-We implemented our algorithm to obtain the T-count of controlled $R_z(\theta)$ ($cR_z(\theta)$) gate, Givens rotation ($G(\theta)$), 2 and 3-qubit Quantum Fourier Transform (QFT).
 From Table \ref{tab:compare} we see that for exactly implementable unitaries the provable algorithms like \cite{2014_GKMR, 2020_MM, 2021_GMM} had an exponential dependence on T-count and T-depth.
 Significant improvements were achieved in \cite{2020_MM, 2021_GMM}, where heuristics were designed that led to algorithms with a polynomial dependence on T-count and T-depth.
 The algorithm in our paper also suffer from exponential dependence on $\epsilon$-T-count and $\epsilon$-T-depth, which usualy have an inverse dependence on $\epsilon$ i.e. $\teps, \tdeps \propto f(1/\epsilon)$.
 We conjecture that for approximately implementable unitaries it is not possible to have algorithms with a polynomial dependence on these parameters.

 \begin{conjecture} It is not possible to have $\epsilon$-T-count or $\epsilon$-T-depth-optimal synthesis algorithms with complexity $\poly\left(2^n,\teps\right)$ or $\poly\left(2^n,\tdeps\right)$ respectively. \end{conjecture}